Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block

 \section{VQE as cluster solver}

-The variational quantum eigensolver (VQE) is a hybrid quantum-classical algorithm for near-term quantum devices.
-In this section, we describe how VQE serves as the cluster solver within our NLCE framework, block-diagonalizing the Hamiltonian on each finite cluster to decouple the ground state and one quasi-particle (1QP) subspace from higher excitations.
+The VQE is a hybrid quantum-classical algorithm for near-term quantum devices.
+In this section, we describe how VQE serves as the cluster solver within our NLCE framework, block-diagonalizing the Hamiltonian on each finite cluster to decouple the ground state and 1QP subspace from higher excitations.

-As discussed in Sec.~\ref{sec:PCAT}, the unitary transformation $U_{\mathrm{VQE}}$ obtained from VQE optimization alone is generally not cluster-additive and therefore not suitable for direct use in NLCE.
-Instead, VQE provides the information, namely, the low-energy eigenspaces and their overlaps with the unperturbed states, needed to construct the cluster-additive transformation $U_{\mathrm{PCAT}}$ via the projective cluster-additive transformation (PCAT) scheme.
+As discussed in Sec.~\ref{sec:PCAT}, the unitary transformation $U_{\mathrm{VQE}}$ obtained from VQE optimization alone is generally not cluster additive and therefore not suitable for direct use in NLCE.
+Instead, VQE provides the information, namely, the low-energy eigenspaces and their overlaps with the unperturbed states, needed to construct the cluster-additive transformation $U_{\mathrm{PCAT}}$ via the PCAT scheme.
 From the full effective Hamiltonian $H_{\mathrm{eff}} = U_{\mathrm{PCAT}}^\dagger\,H\,U_{\mathrm{PCAT}}$, we extract the 1QP block

-where the superscript $^{[11]}$ denotes the 1QP block and $E^{0}$ is the ground-state energy.
+where the superscript $^{[11]}$ denotes the 1QP block and $E^{[0]}$ is the ground-state energy.

 A key advantage of the PCAT approach is that it requires only energy expectation values and overlaps, quantities that VQE can provide, rather than full state tomography, which would be exponentially costly.
 This efficiency stems from the structure of PCAT itself, as detailed in Sec.~\ref{sec:PCAT}.